Local Travel Experts

 You can buy grown plants and seeds for both flowers and veggies.
 The structure also features a lot of windows, providing the market with mostly natural light.

-La Concepcio is opened Mondays and Saturdays from 8:00 – 15:00, Tuesdays and Fridays from 8:00 – 20:00, and during summertime (July 17th – September 3rd) the market is open Monday till Saturday from 8:00 – 15:00.
+La Concepció is open Mondays and Saturdays from 8:00 – 15:00, Tuesdays and Fridays from 8:00 – 20:00, and during summertime (July 17th – September 3rd) the market is open Monday to Saturday from 8:00 – 15:00.

-Nearest metro station: Girona (L4) from there it is a 5-minute walk.
+Address: Aragó, 313-317 Nearest metro station: Girona (L4).
+From there it is a 5-minute walk.

-Relax and enjoy the sunny weather during your trip to Mercat de Felip II
+9. Relax and enjoy the sunny weather during your trip to Mercat de Felip II

-Mercat de Felip II is open Monday, Wednesday, and Thursday from 7:00 – 14:00 on Tuesdays from 7:00 – 14:00 and then from 17:00 – 20:00, Fridays from 7:00 – 20:00, and Saturdays from 7:00 – 15:00.
-Sundays closed.
+Mercat de Felip II, a staple of Barcelona markets, welcomes visitors on varied schedules.
+It opens Monday, Wednesday, and Thursday from 7:00 – 14:00, on Tuesdays from 7:00 – 14:00 and then from 17:00 – 20:00, Fridays from 7:00 – 20:00, and Saturdays from 7:00 – 15:00, remaining closed on Sundays.

-Buy homemade Honey-Infused Cheese at the Fira Artesana
+10. Buy homemade Honey-Infused Cheese at the Fira Artesana

 Fira Artesana is also called the “honey market” since there are many stalls selling naturally produced honey.

-Local producers sell their products on this market, you can buy for example homemade cakes, (honey infused) cheeses, spreads, marmalade, beeswax candles, and dried fruits and nuts.
+Local producers sell their products on this market, you can buy for example homemade cakes, (honey-infused) cheeses, spreads, marmalade, beeswax candles, and dried fruits and nuts.
 All these products are ecological.

 If you wish to bring home some sweet traditional Catan treats, this is the place to get them.

-The Fira Artesana is an outdoor market held in the Gothic quarter.
-The name of the square originates from the fact that there was a pine tree in the middle of Placa del Pi, the Pine tree Square.
+The Fira Artesana is an outdoor market held in the Gothic Quarter.
+The name of the square originates from the fact that there was a pine tree in the middle of Placa del Pi, the Pine Tree Square.
 It is a fairly small market, it hosts around 15-20 stalls.

 Fira Artesana is held on the first Friday and Saturday of each month from 11:00 – 21:00.

-Eat freshly made burgers while enjoying art and live music at the famous Palo Alto Market
+11. Eat freshly made burgers while enjoying art and live music at the famous Palo Alto Market

 Palo Alto is a very famous alternative market, it works together with exhibitors on food, jewelry, clothes, music, art, design, galleries, and workshops.